 The Netherlands Fund for Regional Partnership – Matra (NFRP – MATRA)

-In order to be eligible for a NFRP – MATRA grant projects must aim at promotion of the process of development of Belarus into a pluralist, democratic country by helping to create a stronger engaged civil society.
-NFRP – MATRA is a demand-driven programme.
+In order to be eligible for a NFRP – MATRA grant projects must aim at promotion of the process of development of Belarus into a pluralist, democratic country by supporting the creation of a stronger engaged civil society.
+NFRP – MATRA is a demand-driven program.

-- Initiatives aimed at the promotion of the public participation;
+- Initiatives aimed at the promotion of public participation;

 - Initiatives strengthening civic activism;